tidy-finance/website/docs/32_size_and_portfolio_building.md

 The table shows that the size premium is more than 60 percent larger if we consider only stocks from NYSE to form the breakpoint each month.
 The NYSE-specific breakpoints are larger, and there are more than 50 percent of the stocks in the entire universe in the resulting small portfolio because NYSE firms are larger on average.
 The impact of this choice is not negligible.

-## P-hacking and non-standard errors
+## P-Hacking and Non-standard Errors

 Since the choice of the listing exchange has a significant impact, the next step is to investigate the effect of other data processing decisions researchers have to make along the way.
 In particular, any portfolio sort analysis has to decide at least on the number of portfolios, the listing exchanges to form breakpoints, and equal- or value-weighting.